How to Write History IA

 Finding reliable sources of information is essential for constructing a strong IA.
 Start by looking for books, articles, and primary documents related to your topic.
 Additionally, look for journal articles and news sources that present a variety of perspectives.
 Use databases such as Google Scholar to find reliable sources from academic publications.

 When using online sources, always check the reliability of the website.
 Make sure the author has the appropriate credentials and qualifications to write on the topic.
 Additionally, try to avoid websites with biased or one-sided views.
+Otherwise it may bring ou to the failed score and failing you IA as a result.

 Planning Your Internal Assessment